alpenist/artisan-teleport/README.md

 php artisan vendor:publish --provider="Ait\ArtisanTeleport\ArtisanTeleportServiceProvider" --tag="config"
 ```

-Change the namespace of your package root in the published config file, also change the root path relative to base_path() if you need to:
+Change the namespace of your package root in the published artisan-teleport.php config file, also change the root path relative to base_path() if you need to:

 ```php
 return [